bhellema/blazers/docs/practices/mikan.md

 # Mikan Drill

 ## Setup
-- 30 Seconds per person.
+- 30 Seconds per person or 10 shots fast!
 - 4 people at a hoop.
 - 2 balls.